 Current CCJS Faculty-Led Study Abroad Programs

-CCJS 458A Human Trafficking in Context: Reactions to Human Trafficking in Thailand (3 credits)
+CCJS 458B Human Trafficking in Context: The Vulnerabilities Associated with Being a Refugee in Italy (3 credits)

 Study Abroad Programs with a CCJS Focus